stefan-kolb/nucleus/README.md

 Data embedded in a requests body is used 1:1 in the API call, header information are going to be discarded.

 Please be aware that you must also include the API version in the path if required by the platform.
-For instance Cloud Foundry requests would have to look like: `.../call/v2/app_usage_events`
+For instance, Cloud Foundry requests would have to look like: `.../call/v2/app_usage_events`

 ##### Execute a custom API call against the endpoint

-In this example we want to get the current user's account information. we append the `call` action to the endpoint, followed by the API's native path to the resource: `account`
+In this example, we want to get the current user's account information.
+Therefore, we append the `call` action to the endpoint, followed by the API's native path to the resource: `account`

 ```
 GET /api/endpoints/heroku/call/account